avanishbatkulia/Space-Occupancy-using-Computer-vision/README.md

-# Occupancy and Utilisation Insights for Gartner - DIH
+# Office Occupancy and Space Utilisation Insights for Gartner - DIH

 ## Overview